joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/extending-the-array-class.md

 The TypedArray constructor shares most of the code from the Array constructor, with only four changes to the code.
-First, the parameter list includes a new required parameter of type Class that allows specification of the array’s data type.
+First, the parameter list includes a new required parameter of type Class that allows specification of the array's data type.
 Second, the data type passed to the constructor is assigned to the `dataType` variable.
 Third, in the `else` statement, the value of the `length` property is assigned after the `for` loop so that `length` includes only